 The law also foresees that the examiner must provide the applicant with an opportunity to make comments and/or provide clarifications orally and/or in writing with regard to any mistranslations or misconceptions appearing in the written report or in the text of the transcript, at the end of the personal interview or within a specified timeframe before a decision is taken by the Head of the Asylum Service on the asylum application.[63]
 Furthermore, the legal representative/lawyer can intervene once the interview is concluded,[64] and this is the only stage at which corrections are permitted.
 However, in practice, the situation varies between examining officers, as some officers will allow such corrections and will only take into consideration the corrected statement, whereas others will allow for corrections but then consider the initial statement and the corrected statement to be contradictory and then use this as evidence of lack of credibility on behalf of the applicant.
 In some cases, the officer does not accept any corrections at all.[65]

-There are often complaints by asylum seekers that the transcript does not reflect their statements, which is attributed either to inadequate interpretation or to other problems with the examining officer, such as not being adequately trained.
+There are often complaints by asylum applicants that the transcript does not reflect their statements, which is attributed either to inadequate interpretation or to other problems with the examining officer, such as not being adequately trained.
 This is particularly the case for examination of cases of vulnerable persons or sensitive issues, especially for cases of vulnerable persons that were not identified or examined by an examining officer trained to deal with such cases.
-Other complaints include examining officers not being impartial, having a problematic attitude, and not allowing corrections or clarifications on the asylum seeker’s statements.[62]
+Other complaints include examining officers not being impartial, having a problematic attitude, and not allowing corrections or clarifications on the asylum applicant’s statements.
+As only a verbatim transcript of the interview is drafted it is difficult for applicants to substantiate their complaints.
+[66]

 According to the law, before the decision is issued on the asylum application, the applicant and/or the legal advisor/lawyer has access either to the report of the personal interview, the text of the audio, and/or visual recording of the personal interview.[67]
 When the audio and/or visual recording of the personal interview is carried out, access is provided only if the applicant proceeds with a judicial review of the asylum application before the IPAC,[68] with the exception of applications examined under the accelerated procedure.